CEDL2017/homework4-Bi-CycleGAN-for-pix2pix2pix/report.md

 Such a pity that the dataset I collected is not various and noiseless enough for the network to learn better features.
 And I think Bicycle GAN might sound simple in concept but not so easy on code modifying and implementation.
 My result sucks.
+Perhaps the combination constraint had limited the generator that we cannot obtain ideal result.

 ### Reference